 Tell your doctor as soon as possible if you notice any of the following:

 white, furry, sore tongue and mouth (oral thrush), abnormal taste, black hairy tongue

 soreness or itching of the vagina or vaginal discharge (vaginitis or vaginal thrush),

 pain when urinating (cystitis)

-itching or any type of skin rash or blistering, peeling or flaking skin
+itching or any type of skin rash or blistering, peeling or flaking skin, which may

 dark urine or pale stools, yellowing of the skin or eyes (jaundice)